Auction-Nudge/wordpress/readme.md

 **License:** GPLv2 or later
 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

-Display your live eBay Listings, Profile and Feedback information in seconds!
+Display your live eBay Listings, Profile and Feedback information with a Shortcode.

 ## Description ##

 Display your live eBay information on your WordPress site using <a href="https://www.auctionnudge.com/">Auction Nudge</a>, an approved eBay Compatible Application.
-Once installed, all tools will update automatically.

 These Auction Nudge tools can be added anywhere that Shortcodes are supported: